Anna-S0phia/Cultural_Data_Sculpting/README.md

 # Cultural Data Sculpting
 eM+ / experimental Museology at EPFL

 The code in this repository was made to build a timeline visualisation of Giorgio Vasari's "Lives of the Most Excellent Painters, Sculptors, and Architects" (1568).
-The visualisation was my the final project for the Cultural Data Sculpting course, given by Sarah Kenderdine at EPFL (eM+ lab) in 2021.
+The visualisation was my the final project for the Cultural Data Sculpting course, given by Sarah Kenderdine at EPFL (eM+ lab) in 2021 and is available under the following link: https://cables.gl/p/uLiDbC .

 Link to the Rijksmuseum metadata csv: https://github.com/Rijksmuseum/rijksmuseum.github.io/releases/download/1.0.0/202001-rma-csv-collection.zip (accessed June 14, 2021)